So – what exactly is ‘Peculiar Productions’?

 Topics to avoid: Sports, politics and spiders

-Jack Byron – Publicity Officer
+John Byron – Publicity Officer

-Jack is the son of an opera singer and a travelling preacher.
+John is the son of an opera singer and a travelling preacher.
 Expelled from a Conservatoire de Musique as a child, he eventually went on to read English Literature, Creative Writing and Modern Languages at university.
 As a student of Permaculture, his commitment to Peculiar Productions is born from its dedication to excellence through inclusivity and community.

 Suggested discussion topics: Human language, storytelling, foreign foods, puns